QuescerMeerkat/himar_python/README.md

-My refactor of Himar's code (and the most important stuff)
+My refactor of Himar's code (only the most important stuff)